Get my free meal plan 👉 here

 Based on your meal plan, which should take into account tips 2-8 above, make a shopping list that includes what you are going to eat for the week.
 You may need to buy certain foods (like the frozen and pantry varieties) only once or twice per month, so also account for this!

-Having a list can also help you with impulse buys – when you have a shopping list on hand when you go grocery shopping, you can easily stick to it!
+Having a list can also help you with impulse purchases – when you have a shopping list on hand when you go grocery shopping, you can easily stick to it!
 Also, paying attention to the shopping list is important as well!

 Honestly, I just make a list of my groceries in the Notepad on my phone, but in my course we have a more structured grocery list!
 Here’s a good general checklist, but again, your specific grocery list should reflect what exactly you’re eating.
-This list is based off of my weight management philosophy!
+This list is based on my weight management philosophy!

 Whole Grains and Starchy Veggies – Select 1-2 whole grains and/or starchy veggies for the week – like popcorn, oatmeal, whole wheat bagels, etc.